 - a.
-A director in office at the time this Bylaw comes into force shall continue in that office until that individual's successor takes office. b.
-Immediately following the approval of this Bylaw at the Convention held in 2017, the term of office of each director shall be deemed to expire on the 15th day of January 2018, and the Convention shall proceed to elect directors to take office as of the 15th day of January - to expire on the 15th day of January 2018, and the Convention shall proceed to elect directors to take office as of the 15th day of January 2018 as if that Convention was a quadrennial Convention. - 11.02 Directors shall be elected at each quadrennial Convention in accordance with the Synodical Bylaws, and shall include 11 Members namely: a.
+A director in office at the time this Bylaw comes into force shall continue in that office until that individual's successor takes office. - b.
+Immediately following the approval of this Bylaw at the Convention held in 2017, the term of office of each director shall be deemed to expire on the 15th day of January 2018, and the Convention shall proceed to elect directors to take office as of the 15th day of January 2018 as if that Convention was a quadrennial Convention. - 11.02 Directors shall be elected at each quadrennial Convention in accordance with the Synodical Bylaws, and shall include 11 Members namely: - a.
 The president; - b.
 The vice-president; - c.
 Eight individuals, three of whom must be pastors and five of whom must be lay persons who are confirmed members of Member Congregations, provided that at least one such individual must be a resident in each region at the time of election; and - d.
 One individual who is a deacon. - 11.03 The term of office of directors who are not officers of LCC shall be four years until their successor takes office, commencing on the first day of September after such election or such other date as may be determined by the Convention.
 Directors who are officers of LCC must not serve more than two consecutive four-year terms as directors. - 11.04 No person, except the president, shall be eligible to hold office as a director if that person is employed by LCC, or by another entity controlled by LCC. - 11.05 No person shall be eligible to be elected as a director or to continue in office as a director if that person: - a.
 Has the status of being bankrupt; - b.
 Is of unsound mind and has been so found by a Court in Canada or elsewhere; - c.
 Is an "ineligible individual" within the meaning of subsection 149.1(1) of the Income Tax Act (Canada); - d.
 Is an Individual Member, who has been suspended or removed from roster; - e. eases to be a communicant member of a Member Congregation.